JohnMrziglod/cloud/README.md

     git clone ttps://github.com/atmtools/typhon.git
     cd typhon
     pip install --user --editable .

+and you will need other python packages:
+* numpy
+* scipy
+* matplotlib
+* Pillow
+* netcdf4

+You can install them via:

+    ﻿pip3 install --user numpy scipy matplotlib netcdf4 Pillow

 ## Update
 You can update the cloud toolkit (or typhon) by running this command in the